Shalomnze/Shalomnze/README.md

-- 👋 Hi, I’m @Shalomnze
+- 👋 Hi, I’m Shalomnze
 - 👀 I’m interested in Designing and manhwa
 - 🌱 I’m currently improving myself in software development as well as UI designs
 - 💞️ I’m looking to collaborate on projects pertaining to front-end development as well as UI designs.